icopy-site/awesome/docs/awesome/awesome-swift.md

 * [Instructions](https://github.com/ephread/Instructions) - A library to create app walkthroughs and guided tours.
 * [OnboardKit](https://github.com/NikolaKirev/OnboardKit) - Customisable user onboarding for your iOS app.
 * [PaperOnboarding](https://github.com/Ramotion/paper-onboarding) - PaperOnboarding is a material design UI slider.
+* [SuggestionsKit](https://github.com/huemae/SuggestionsKit) - Library for educating users about features in app.
 * [SwiftyOnboard](https://github.com/juanpablofernandez/SwiftyOnboard) - An iOS framework that allows developers to create beautiful onboarding experiences.
 * [SwiftyWalkthrough](https://github.com/ruipfcosta/SwiftyWalkthrough) - The easiest way to create a great walkthrough experience in your apps.